 Chronic enteropathy causes a deterioration in the quality of life of the animal, its owner and it is a complex problem for the veterinarian.
 The easily accessible and increasingly effective microbiome transplant can restore serenity and well-being to everyone.

 Why we do this

-The Pet FMT Project was born with the aim of aggregating people passionate of dogs, cats and microbiome, to accelerate the development of knowledge on FMT, to help to transform successful cases into clinical protocols, and to offer a therapeutic option to 30 million of dogs and cats suffering from chronic enteropathy in Europe.
+The Pet FMT Project was born with the aim of aggregating people passionate of dogs, cats and microbiome, to accelerate the development of knowledge on FMT and help to transform successful cases into clinical protocols, and to offer a therapeutic option for the 30 million of dogs and cats suffering from chronic enteropathy in Europe.

-Together we can help many to live better
+Together we can improve the lives for many